Enable the RADIUS Change of Authorization feature

 Prepare the NAS device to receive CoA packets

-In this topic, you will learn how to configure a Cisco device to receive CoA packets from either a local RADIUS Docker container or a local LDAP Broker installation.
+In this section, you will learn how to configure a Cisco device to receive CoA packets from either a local RADIUS Docker container or a local LDAP Broker installation.

 This example is for Cisco devices, which do not have CoA enabled by default, so this configuration is required for CoA to work.
 Other manufacturers’ devices may have CoA enabled by default.
 To configure CoA on other devices, please consult the manufacturer documentation.